Where do I start?

 Have some trusted friends or family watch your video.
 Ask them to analyze it honestly.
 Did they get your message?
 Was it clear to them what you were trying to achieve?
 Could they hear it?
 Could they see you?

-If you answered yes to all of these questions, it sounds like it’s time to submit your video and your parent/guardian consent form (Yes, just another friendly reminder about that consent form!)
+If you answered yes to all of these questions, it sounds like it’s time to submit your video and your parent/guardian consent form.

 How soon can I submit my video?

-You can submit it, along with your parent/guardian consent form, immediately.
+You can submit it, along with your parent/guardian consent form, any time after September 9, 2020.
 Once it is screened for appropriate content, it will be posted online for the world to see.
-The longer it is up for viewing, the more time you have to get votes!

 Now it’s time to promote your video!
 Tell everyone you know about your project, and ask them to vote!
 Have your parents put it on their social media, tell your neighbors and friends.
 Share it with your class, show your principal.
 Memorize the link (we will send you this once it is posted) and tattoo it on your forehead (that’s a joke, don’t do that).
 No, seriously, spread the word and get those votes!
 You could win People’s Choice and $500!